Can You Use Conditioner Without Shampoo?

 Is it time to ditch your shampoo?
 Every day, more and more people are either switching out their shampoos or quitting them altogether.
-Shampoos can be filled with harsh surfactants and ingredients that irritate your scalp and hair.

-Can you use conditioner without shampoo?
 Washing your hair only with conditioner is called co-washing.
-It’s possible to wash your hair without shampoo, but you will need to know the proper technique of co-washing to get its maximum benefits.
+You can wash your hair without shampoo, but you will need to know the proper co-washing technique to get its maximum benefits.

 Co-washing isn’t a new concept, and it’s a popular technique among curly hair types, especially.
-Nowadays, more people are interested in this technique.
-However, is co-washing a viable strategy for our hair health in the long term?
+More people are interested in this technique nowadays.

 What Is Co-Washing?

-The term co-washing sounds way more confusing and serious than its actual meaning.
-Co-washing consists of using a conditioner or cleansing conditioner on your scalp to break up dirt, excess oils, and impurities while also adding moisture.
+Co-washing involves using a conditioner or cleansing conditioner on your scalp to break down dirt, excess oil, and impurities while adding moisture.

-You can use your regular conditioner to co-wash if you’re unsure if this method of cleansing the scalp will fit your routine.
 However, there are cleansing conditioners and co-washes specifically formulated to moisturize the scalp while breaking down oil.

 Switching to a conditioner-only wash routine can take some time, and patience will be your best friend.
 It will take a few tries to understand how your hair will react to co-washing.

 Individuals with type 3 or 4 hair types find the most success with co-washing because curly and coily hair can make it challenging to retain moisture or oil on the scalp and strands.
-Straight hair has open follicles that allow oils to reach the ends quicker.

 Your hair type will play a significant role when deciding if no-poo is right for you.
-In addition, you will have to assess the porosity of your hair.
-Porosity refers to your hair’s ability to retain and hold moisture, which can affect your co-wash routine.
+In addition, you will need to assess your hair’s porosity.

 Besides hair type and porosity, investing in the right product can step up your co-wash game.
 For example, your regular conditioner may or may not cut it.
-Instead, opt for a cleansing conditioner formulated to co-wash and effectively clean the scalp without extra oil.

-So how do you start co-washing?
+So, how do you start co-washing?
 Is it a complete replacement for shampoo, or is it a supplemental treatment in your hair routine?
-While some individuals find co-washing too moisturizing and greasy, others claim that it completely transformed their curls.

 How To Wash Your Hair With Conditioner

-Nowadays, consumers are becoming more educated and learning how to read the ingredients list on cosmetic products.
-But, it turns out, most shampoos contain harsh and sensitizing ingredients that lead to scalp issues, hair loss, and limp ends.
+But it turns out most shampoos contain harsh, sensitizing ingredients that can lead to scalp issues, hair loss, and limp ends.

-Drugstore shampoos have been found to have some of the worst ingredients for your scalp and hair.
 So, next time you go to the salon, listen to your hairdresser and invest in quality products.
-In the meantime, let’s learn if co-washing can fit into your routine.

-Conditioner-only washing or co-washing can provide numerous benefits to the hair, especially if you have curly or coily hair.
 Whether you’ve found a cleansing conditioner or you want to test out your usual conditioner, here is how to get started.

 This method will give you an introduction to co-washing without doing a complete 180 in your hair routine.
-It will also give you the chance to monitor your hair’s reaction to your cleansing conditioner.

-Still, feeling overwhelmed?
+Still feeling overwhelmed?
 Follow the steps below for the ultimate co-wash routine.
 Dominican Hair Alliance shares the steps to the most effective way to co-wash:

 - Apply a healthy amount of conditioner to the scalp.